-The flight service was conducted with two male flight attendants at age of 46 and 30.
-They had valid ATR72 type certification.
+The flight service was conducted with two male flight attendants aged 46 and 30.
+They had a valid ATR72 type certification.

-They have passed initial training for rescue and first aid process, as well as continuing education in training center of the airline.
+They had passed initial training for rescue and first aid process, as well as continuing education in training center of the airlines.